sorae42/Simply-Gensokyo/README.md

 - Removed rainbow mode.

 ## Work in Progress
-- Small character dancing during gameplay. (with the ability to add custom characters)
 - Touhou look-a-like title screen.
 - New logo for the theme.
 - PC-98 combo font.